Elizabeth Reef: The Elizabeth Reef Lifeboat

-After the wreck of the Colonist in 1870, a lifeboat was moored in the lagoon to support future ship-wrecked sailors, by providing provisions, medical supplies, chart, compass etc. However this boat was eventually swept away in a gale and never replaced.
-However the subsequent wreck of the Alma provided shelter, and was used as such by the survivors of the wreck of the Naiad.
+After the wreck of the Colonist in 1870, a lifeboat was moored in the lagoon to support future ship-wrecked sailors, by providing provisions, medical supplies, charts, and compasses.
+However, this boat was eventually swept away in a gale and never replaced.
+Nonetheless, the subsequent wreck of the Alma provided shelter and was used as such by the survivors of the wreck of the Naiad.

 Flora and fauna

 Surveys by the Australian Institute of Marine Science have highlighted a healthy number of black cod Epinephelus daemelii, a threatened species in New South Welsh waters.
 The survey in 2003 highlighted 111 species of coral and identified 181 species of fish.
 The total number of recorded fish species is 311 across several surveys.
 High numbers of Galapagos sharks Carcharhinus galapagensis were observed at the reef, which may indicate that the reef is a nursery.
 Sea cucumber (black teatfish), Holothuria whitmaei, were found in high numbers.
 While the 2003 survey found only small numbers of crown-of-thorns starfish, a survey in 2005 indicated that it was active.